mostafah/tempodb/README.md

 [TempoDB's official Go package](http://github.com/tempodb/tempodb-go) is powerful and flexible, but most of the time you just want to send data to it in a simple fashion.
-This package is for that.
+This package, based on the official package, is for that.
+[The documentation is on GoDoc](http://godoc.org/github.com/mostafah/tempodb).

 It has a very simple API: you just call `Send` for sending data.
 No need for getting current time, creating `struct` instances, and checking for errors every